 Vasilios Tsimaras

-Aristotle University of Thessaloniki, Faculty of Physical Education and Sport Science, Thessaloniki, Greece,
+Aristotle University of Thessaloniki, Faculty of Physical Education and Sport Science, Thessaloniki, Greece

 Athanasios Anastasiou